consumerio/api.consumernotebook.com/api/v1/post-manage-lists.rst

 POST /api/v1/post-manage-lists/
 ===============================

-.. warning:: This API Call is in alpha and may change.
+.. warning:: This portion of the API is in an ALPHA state and may change.

 Adds a list.
 The list is automatically the property of the creating user.